 Anthony Atala, M.D.

-Director, Wake Forest Institute for Regenerative Medicine at Wake Forest School of Medicine
+Director, Wake Forest Institute for Regenerative Medicine, Wake Forest School of Medicine

 Dr. Atala is a practicing surgeon, researcher, and director of the Wake Forest Institute for Regenerative Medicine.
 His current work focuses on growing new human cells, tissues, and organs.
 He is Editor-in-Chief of Stem Cells Translational Medicine and Current Stem Cell Research and Therapy.
 In 2011, he was elected to the Institute of Medicine of the National Academy of Sciences.
 Dr. Atala’s work has been included twice in Time magazine’s top 10 medical breakthroughs of the year.
 He was featured in U.S. News & World Report as one of 14 Pioneers of Medical Progress in the 21st Century.
 Over 10 applications of technologies developed in his laboratory have been used clinically.
 He is the editor of 20 books, has published over 400 journal articles, and has applied for or received over 200 national and international patents.

 William A. Gahl, M.D., Ph.D.

 Clinical Director, National Human Genome Research Institute, NIH

 The research of Dr. Gahl has focused on the natural history of rare metabolic disorders and the discovery of new genetic diseases.
 He elucidated the basic defects in cystinosis and Salla disease, deficiencies of the lysosomal membrane transporters that carry cystine and sialic acid, respectively, out of the lysosome.
 Dr. Gahl also demonstrated effective therapy for nephropathic cystinosis, bringing cysteamine to new drug approval by the Food and Drug Administration.
 His group has described the natural history and discovered the genetic bases of many rare disorders.
 Dr. Gahl has published more than 350 peer reviewed papers and trained 36 biochemical geneticists.
 He established American Board of Medical Specialties certification for medical biochemical genetics.
 He served on the board of directors of the ABMG, as president of the Society for Inherited Metabolic Disorders, and was elected to the American Society for Clinical Investigation and the Association of American Physicians.